-The analysis for this area consisted of a general review of applicable characteristics, such as grade, age, condition, stories, living area, views, waterfront, lot size, land problems, and neighborhoods.
+The analysis for these combined areas consisted of a general review of applicable characteristics such as grade, age, condition, stories, living area, views, waterfront, lot size, land problems, and neighborhoods.
 The analysis results showed that only an overall assessment level adjustment be included in the valuation formula to improve the uniformity of assessments throughout the area.

-The derived adjustment formula for Area 27 is: 2023 Total Value = 2022 Total Value (1-0.075)/(1.00629)
+The derived adjustment formula for Area 28 is:

+2023 Total Value = 2022 Total Value (1-0.075)/ (0.9656022)